UK house price growth slowed in 2023, raising doubts about BoE policy effectiveness.

 When Will UK Interest Rates Stop Rising?

-The Bank of England‘s recent moves on interest rates have been closely monitored, with forecasts suggesting a significant reduction in the base rate to approximately 3% by late 2025.
+The Bank of England‘s recent moves on interest rates have been closely monitored.
+Forecasts suggest a significant reduction in the base rate to approximately 3% by late 2025.
 This would mark a substantial decline from the current 5.25%.
 But it still represents a rise-and-fall pattern of interest rates that could be likened to a rocket and a feather.

 Since December 2021, the Bank of England has consistently increased the base rate over 14 consecutive adjustments.
 Market expectations regarding where the base rate will ultimately peak have been ever-shifting, influenced by incoming economic data and factors such as inflation, wage growth, and unemployment.

-Currently, market sentiment suggests that the base rate may have reached its peak at 5.25%.
+Market sentiment suggests that the base rate may have peaked at 5.25%.
 However, Paul Dales, Chief UK Economist at Capital Economics, presents three reasons for cautious optimism.

 First, anticipated Ofgem utility price cap reductions and other positive factors could push CPI inflation down to about 4.6% in October.
 Second, the service CPI inflation rebound is considered temporary.
 Third, slowing average earnings growth suggests wage growth, a key domestic price pressure indicator, may have peaked.

 Nevertheless, Dales cautions that the UK’s inflation issue is unlikely to resolve swiftly.
-The labor market’s relaxation has been gradual, and high inflation expectations persist.
+The labor market’s relaxation has gradually, and high inflation expectations persist.
 Consequently, the decrease in core inflation and wage growth is expected to be gradual rather than sudden.

-While it is doubtful that the Bank of England will further increase interest rates, it might not be in a position to reduce interest rates until late in 2024.
+While it is doubtful that the Bank of England will further increase interest rates, it might not be able to reduce them until late 2024.

 Would a Stamp Duty Cut Keep Property Prices Rising?